Banksy, boat hostels and bars in shipping containers: This alternative city in southwest England is a very cool place to spend the weekend.

 Places to stay

 Sleep on a boat

 Bristol is a boat city, so where better to stay than on the water?
 The Kyle Blue is a luxury boat hostel moored a short stroll from the city centre.
 The comfy Dutch barge is a wonderful place to wake up, with port holes to peer at the seagulls and a kitchen on the upper deck where you can make breakfast with a view.

 The UK’s longest stretch of independent shops is the place to go for one-of-a-kind finds, whether that’s vintage frocks or antique clocks.
 Fox + Feather is great for Scandi-cool fashions, while Fig focuses on all things beautiful, from silver jewellery to porcelain vases.
 Devote an entire afternoon to exploring.

 The ludicrously steep hill up to Clifton is best taken in stages - stop to browse the boutique shops along the way.
-Pick up a pair of ripped Levis or some cowboy boots at Uncle Sam’s or bag a modern, multi-purpose mac made for life on the road at Roamers and Seekers.
+Pick up a pair of ripped Levis or some cowboy boots at Uncle Sam’s or bag a handpicked, designer piece at Grace and Mabel.
 (To keep up the energy, get some dreamy gelato at Swoon, a sourdoughnut at Pinkmans or a melted milk chocolate pot at Mrs. Potts.)

 Things to do

 See where the world’s most famous street artist, Banksy, started out on a Where the Wall walking tour of Bristol’s colourful streets.
 A local artist will show you his most famous works, including the Mild, Mild West mural in Stokes Croft, and offer an insider’s view on the city’s current scene.
 If the 2-hour tour leaves you wanting more, have a go with the spray can yourself at one of Graft’s graffiti workshops.